 It makes you want to buy his book, go to his restaurants, make those purchases on his app, and that’s how it works.
 Give free information, be helpful, develop trust, and people will want more of you.
 You’ll get more customers, you’ll get more warm leads.
 Life is good.

 Yeah, I did find the other, it’s not actually a book.
 It’s a really long, medium article by Steve Levy and it’s called The Definitive Story of Information Wants to be Free.
-I’ll include these in the show notes, by the way, these two different resources that I referenced.

 Thank you.
 It raises an interesting question, that the whole concept of information demands to be free or doesn’t demand to be free, because people so often and I just completely forgot my train of thought.
 I said to you at the start, I’m coming down with COVID I think, and I’m waiting for my test results.
 A little bit of brain fog is happening here.
 I’ll let you continue.